AngleProtocol/merkl-docs/merkl-mechanisms/types-of-campaign.md

 #### For users

 * **Boost Your Lending and Borrowing APRs:** Are you a user looking to boost your APRs for lending or reduce your owned APRs for borrowing on Silo?
 Access Merkl's website to start earning additional rewards on your lending or borrowing positions on Silo.
-Connect your wallet, type "Silo" in the search bar to find the opportunity that suits you best, or click on the following [link](https://app.merkl.xyz/?search=silo).
+Connect your wallet, type *Silo* in the search bar to find the opportunity that suits you best, or click on the following [link](https://app.merkl.xyz/?search=silo).

 ### On Radiant